-WPI Function Equivalent in ISO C Description Initializes a conversion stream by identifying the source and the target codesets. iconv_open() None iconv_close() None Closes the conversion stream. iconv() None Converts an input string encoded in the source codeset to an output string encoded in the target codeset.
+WPI Function Older ISO C Function Description iconv_open() None Initializes a conversion stream by identifying the source and the target codesets.

+WPI Function Older ISO C Function Description iconv_close() None Closes the conversion stream. iconv() None Converts an input string encoded in the source codeset to an output string encoded in the target codeset.

-Refer to Section 6.13 for a description of the iconv command and the types of conversions that are supported.
+Refer to Section 6.13 for a description of the $\verb"iconv"$ command and the types of conversions that are supported.